 When I booked a one-way ticket to Bangkok last January, I knew that I wouldn’t regret my decision.
-I’d spent 4 months of 2015 backpacking around South East Asia (read about my travel highlights of 2015 here), and didn’t see myself settling down in the UK anytime soon.
+I’d spent 4 months of 2015 backpacking around South East Asia, and didn’t see myself settling down in the UK anytime soon.

 However, though travel can be enlightening, rewarding and incredibly exciting, it can also be full of risks, setbacks and obstacles.
 Backpacking through unfamiliar territory is never going to be without its hurdles & so I thought I’d round up a list of my WORST travel experiences of 2016!